 - $750,000 for a motorcycle victim who had injuries that included a subdural hematoma and a rotator cuff shoulder injury.
 As a result of the head injury, he suffered loss of his executive functions, irritability, memory loss, and issues with concentration.

-Call the Dolman Law Group Accident Injury Lawyers, PA Motorcycle Accident Attorneys Today
+Call the Sibley Dolman Gipe Accident Injury Lawyers, PA Motorcycle Accident Attorneys Today

 Motorcyclists are at greater risk for physical injuries and related financial losses than other types of motorists who have been involved in an accident.The Clearwater motorcycle accident lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA are committed to providing professional representation and advocacy for the injured motorcyclists.
 Contact us today at (727) 451-6900 or online to schedule your free consultation and learn if we may be able to help you.